Omni (company): Reception

 Views on Omni's business have been mixed.
-Some consumers have viewed Omni as a viable solution to a lack of space and as a way to make some extra money through its rental service.
+Some consumers have viewed Omni as a viable solution to a lack of space and a way to make money through its rental service.
 Cyan Bannister, a San Francisco venture capitalist, invested in the company because she believes that "all sorts of businesses will flock to Omni for rentals."
 The proprietor of a business using Omni, Nicolas Grenie of SF Cheese Party, said that it was easy for him to start his business because Omni handled many of the logistics, but also that the price point seemed unreasonable for Omni to make a profit.
 The President of Boxbee, a company which had offered a storage and sharing service similar to Omni's, had similar concerns, saying "The cost of storing, transporting and managing a customer’s items is much higher than the cost you can charge on a monthly basis to store it."
 Similarly, April Rinne, who consults for other on-demand companies, said that Omni was "making some really big bets on volume."
 Ryan Delk, Chief Operations Officer of Omni, has commented on these concerns, stating that "We invested 2.5 years in building out the supply side of the marketplace and honing the details of a same-day last-mile logistics business."